 - 1. How does your LEA ensure the families of all students, including students with the greatest needs (academic, social emotional, etc.) are included? - 2.
-How does your LEA ensure relationships are being built with families who have been historically or currently marginalized (i.e. families of English learners, students with disabilities, etc.)? - 3.
+How does your LEA ensure relationships are being built with families who have been historically or currently marginalized? - 3.
 Are specific outreach initiatives provided to families in a language they can understand? - 4.
 Describe the specific strategies used to build authentic and collaborative relationships with families.
 How does your LEA engage families in supporting their children's education, in making decisions related to the education of their children, and participating in ongoing regular two-way meaningful communication? - 5.
-Describe the efforts used to identify and engage parents and families who have limited English proficiency in regular ongoing meetings.
-If the LEA receives Title III, Part A funding, describe the supplemental activities provided to enhance the LIEP for students who are English learners. - 6.
+Describe the efforts used to identify and engage parents and families who have limited English proficiency in regular ongoing meetings. - 6.
 Describe the family engagement activities used to assist parents in understanding topics such as assessments, monitoring their children's progress, and how to work with educators to improve achievement of their children.